George Anastasopoulos

-Georgios (George) Anastasopoulos is a Greek–American ngineer, PhD, resident of Los Angeles, California.
+Georgios (George) Anastasopoulos is a Greek–American Engineer, PhD, resident of Michigan, USA.

 Biography

 Georgios (George) Anastasopoulos (in Greek: Γεώργιος Αναστασόπουλος) is born in Athens, Greece, on February 7, 1965.
 His father Ioannis Anastasopoulos (1929–2015), from Kentriko, Messenia, Greece, was a Mathematician and served as high-school principal.
 His mother, Nikoletta Pantazopoulou (1931–2015) was born at Filiatra, Messenia, Greece.
 He is married to Vasiliki Karvela, from Koroni, Messenia, Greece and they have one son, Ioannis Anastasopoulos, Mathematician.

 In 2015, he was awarded by the European Organization for Quality (EOQ) the Georges Borel Award for international achievements being at the edge of the development, use and diffusion of quality at international level through his professional activities and behaviors, personally contributing to the development of the European Quality movement through his accomplishments with a global impact in the field of quality.

 Studies

 Anastasopoulos attended the 36th Elementary School and the 5th Gymnasium and Lyceum (high-school) in Exarheia, Athens, Greece.
 He received his undergraduate diploma from the Polytechnic School of University of Patras where from he graduated with a Mechanical Engineering degree.
 Then, he moved to Chicago, Illinois, US, for graduate studies, where he attended Northwestern University, and he received MS and PhD in Applied Mechanics.
 His research was focused on Fracture Mechanics specializing in understanding failure mechanisms in Brittle-Matrix Composite materials.

 A major breakthroughs of his research was the elasticity solution he developed for the fiber-matrix-interface stress-distribution type problem.
 The problem itself consists of an isolated fiber in an infinite medium (matrix).
 A third phase (interphase) is assumed between the fiber and the matrix (see figure 1).
 The matrix is uniformly loaded in tension.
 Both the fiber, interphase and matrix are considered to be linear elastic and isotropic.
 The interface between the three materials is also assumed to be perfectly bonded.